ChengHan16/Cs4high_4080E036/伺服器架設實務(Server setup practice) [109-2]/《コード》Course Code.md

 1
 2
 ```
-> ### • Then, each time the function is called,that variable will still have the informationit contained from the last time the function was called.
-> ### • Note: The variable is still local to the function.
+> ### • Then, each time the function is called,that variable will still have the informationit contained from the last time the function was called.<br> • Note: The variable is still local to the function.